X4i.org Tech Directory presents 1,500 solutions in the $ 2.9 trillion US social impact market | ExBulletin

 X4 Impact’s data and insights have also made a difference in The Ability Challenge, an organization dedicated to redefining the improvement of special education.
 “They gave me valuable thought partnerships, relevant data, and information to make important decisions that will drive the future of our programming and models,” said Sarah Sandelius, founder of The Ability Challenge.
 Adds.
 “In addition, I now have a strong pitch deck and action plan to realize that vision for the future.”

-One of the ways X4 Impact supports innovators is to focus on individual areas of influence, including Footprint, Inc.-sponsored, Responsible Consumption and Production, UN SDG 12, a leading plant-based textile technology and materials science company.
+One way X4 Impact supports innovators is to focus on individual areas of influence, including plant-based textile technology and materials science giants Footprint, Inc-sponsored, Responsible Consumption and Production, and UN SDG 12.
 Creating a guessed interactive report.

 X4Impact has produced 20 special reports for the US non-profit sector.
 500 million data points are analyzed each month to democratize access to insights in the social impact sector.